 This past July we held our annual Franklin Scholars Award Ceremony to commemorate the Franklin Scholars from the 2014/2015 school year.
-During the ceremony we had the privilege to hear a speech from Barry Carney, the head teacher at The Grange School, on the difference the Franklin Scholars programme makes on the students academics, empathy, and the schools overall community.
+During the ceremony we had the privilege to hear a speech from Barry Carney, headteacher at The Grange School, on the difference the Franklin Scholars programme makes on the students' academics, empathy, and the school's overall community.
 The speech features the story of The Quilt Makers Gift, a tale about a giving quilt maker who helps transform a greedy king into someone who finds happiness in sharing his wealth.
 Mr. Carney explained:

 “…they are making a huge contribution to the culture of the school; demonstrating daily how they support others, work together to help one another and show respect by caring for others.”

 Like the king in the The Quilt Makers Gift Franklin Scholars are learning about the power of giving, being selfless and how that can give them a huge sense of accomplishment and happiness.
 This story embodies one of our all time favourite quotes, “When you are good to others, you are best to yourself,” Benjamin Franklin.
 In his conclusion, Mr. Carney used a quote by Dr Martin Luther King Jr: